 Carol: Where we are now was a bridal shop.
 My husband pushed me to move to the larger spot.
 Our original spot was so small that if we had one person in the store, it was one person too many.
 In the new spot we could move around.
 My concern was wondering how we were going to fill up all this space, it was overwhelming.
 My husband is very handy and he built a wall here so we could have a stock room.
 Our neighbors at home helped us move all the product and displays.
 It was around Thanksgiving when we moved so we didn’t have a problem filling up the space with all the Christmas trees.

 What’s the style of your store?

 Carol: My favorite word is eclectic.
 We have a little bit of everything.
 It’s not just cards and candles.
-We have stationary, aprons, wind chimes, locally made products, and soaps.
+We have stationery, aprons, wind chimes, locally made products, and soaps.
 There is a variety because I try to listen to what my customers ask for.
 I try to have things that aren’t everywhere.
 I do have people say they haven’t seen such a variety in a store.